 How to swap your exchange coupon for your JR Pass

-In order to activate your Japan Rail Pass, you will have to exchange your voucher at a JR office.
-These offices can be found at the airport or in the main train stations.
+To activate your Japan Rail Pass, you will have to exchange your voucher at a JR office.
+These offices can be found at the airport or the main train stations.
 A full list of locations where you can activate your Japan Tourist Rail Pass can be found here.
 Please check the opening times of your exchange office before planning to travel!

-At the office, fill out the form at your disposal there and show the entry stamp that is on your passport.
+At the office, fill out the forms that they provide and show the temporary visitor stamp in your passport.
 When exchanging your voucher you will have to decide on the date you want to start using your pass.

 This date has to be within 30 days of the exchange.
 Once it is validated you will be able to use your pass starting on the date you have chosen for the consecutive number of days for which your pass is valid.

-- Go in-person to a JR Travel Office or exchange office (full list here).
-We used the travel centre at JR Shimonoseki as we arrived on the South Korea to Japan ferry and were able to walk easily from the ferry port to the JR Station.
+1. Go in person to a JR Travel Office or exchange office (full list here).
+Previously we used the travel center at JR Shimonoseki as we arrived on the South Korea to Japan ferry and were able to walk easily from the ferry port to the JR Station.
+On the most recent visit we exchanged the voucher in Kagoshima.

 The voucher exchange is simple.
-At the same time, we reserved our seats for our first trip, down to Nagasaki, for our introduction to Atomic Japan. > read about what we did in Nagasaki here.
+At the same time, we reserved our seats for our first trip.
+Our very first trip on a JR train was down to Nagasaki, for our introduction to Atomic Japan. > Read about what we did in Nagasaki here.

 Where to exchange your coupon for your JR Pass